By Sarah A. Weddle, Ph.D., BCBA-D, LABA

 *Additional language practice: Introduce other Halloween-specific scripts for social interactions (e.g., “Happy Halloween!”, “My costume is a superhero”, “I like your costume”) and practice using yourself as a model.

 Make a list of your concerns ahead of time and use the above strategies to introduce, prepare, and practice the skills your child will need to have fun and enjoy Halloween.
 You can identify and select events, activities, and treats that your child typically prefers.
-Once you have an idea of the activities you will introduce, then you can practice together!
+Once you have an idea of the activities you will introduce, then you can practice together as many times as your child needs!